EMERGENCY LIGHTING SURREY | BERKSHIRE | HAMPSHIRE

 As with fire alarm systems, emergency lighting needs to be designed to meet the needs of your business and ICEL Design Guide 1001 defines the requirement for

-Our ICEL accredited design engineers are able to provide advice on both your existing emergency lighting, its compliance with BS 5266 and also what upgrades and additions are needed to ensure the
+Our ICEL accredited emergency lighting design engineers are able to provide advice on both your existing emergency lighting, its compliance with BS 5266 and also what upgrades and additions are needed to ensure the safety evacuation of your staff.

 Get a copy of our free emergency lighting design guide.